garbo-succus/r3f-control-kit/README.md

 - `<PerspectiveCamera>` is positioned with `<group>` (some Drei components don't work correctly)
 - Major API changes not expected

-If you want to evaluate using this in production (for agencies, interactive exhibits, commercial products, etc), please get in touch.

 ## Rationale

 Camera controls are generally the main way humans interact with 3D apps.